estevaopbs/Neural/README.md

 An easy way to implement:
 - Entirely customisable neural networks;
-- To roduce mutations on they;
+- To produce mutations on they;
 - To save and load the networks with .json archives.

 ## How does it work?